The history of the Borgel watchCopyright © David Boettcher 2006 - 2016 all rights reserved.

 Back to the top of the page.

-The picture of a Borgel wristwatch with the movement out of the case gives an idea of the first stage of removing the movement - it is first unscrewed out from the front of the case.
+The picture of a Borgel wristwatch with the movement out of the case gives an idea of the first stage of removing the movement - it is first unscrewed as a complete assembly out from the front of the case by turning the bezel.

 To unscrew the movement from a Borgel screw case you first pull the crown outwards and hold it out.
 This disengages the piece of the stem that is attached to the crown from the movement, and keeps it clear of the movement while it is being unscrewed from the case.
 You then turn the milled bezel and crystal with your fingers, and the movement unscrews out of the front of the case.